 Rise & Align Yoga

 Move your body, awaken your mind!
 This class consists of mindful breathing and gentle to moderate movement designed to get you into a comfortable flow for the rest of your day.
 No experience necessary, all levels welcome.
+Alignment oriented practice that emphasizes the forms and actions within yoga postures.
+Traditional asanas are held in accurate alignment.
+Emphasis is placed on core, strength, flexibility and balance.

 Yoga is a vast collection of techniques and practices aimed at integrating mind, body and spirit which includes breath control, simple meditation and the adoption of specific postures for health and relaxation.
 Yoga 101 is the basics of all techniques combined for all levels.
+Learn how Yoga can support your wellness goals.
+This instructional based class uses posture and breath work to build strength, flexibility, balance and ovrall body awareness.

 Hatha 1 & 2